BurnOutTrader/fund-forge/README.md

 This design allows us to:
 - Use colocation services for running strategies on cloud hardware.
-- Enable a microservices structure for managing API instances.
+- Enable a microservices architecture for managing API instances.
 - Persist historical data between strategies without duplication

 ## Data Server